LivePersonInc/developer-center/pages/documents/consumer experience/android-sdk/quickstart-manual.md

 ```

 {:start="2"}
-2. Create **MonitoringParams**, the entry points and engagement attributes used here are dummies:
+2. Create **MonitoringParams**.
+The entry points and engagement attributes used here are dummies:

 ```swift
 // Create Entry Points JSON